waps101/PiSquare/README.md

 A video of the event at York (including another project-based challenge) is available [here](https://www.youtube.com/watch?v=CT_K9XD2YH0) and further details about the challenge are [here](https://www.cs.york.ac.uk/undergraduate/challenge/).

 The GUI is done entirely using python turtle!
 So, it's rather slow and could definitely be improved.

+The C sourcecode for the winning entry is available in another [git repository](https://github.com/Normangorman/DeepBox).